-Perhaps fairly enough, most states that offer legal medical marijuana programs do not allow prior convicted felons to be granted commercial business licenses — especially if their prior convictions were on drug or drug trafficking-related charges.
+Most states that offer legal medical marijuana programs do not allow felons to attain commercial business licenses.
+It is especially the case if their prior convictions were for drug or drug trafficking-related charges.

 So What’s the Answer – Can You Get Medical Marijuana if You Have a Felony?

-Lastly, it’s worth pointing out that many states do not allow medical marijuana caregiver licenses to be granted to individuals who hold a felony on their criminal record.
-A caregiver is someone who is legally allowed to purchase, transport, deliver, and sometimes even grow medical marijuana for a qualified patient.
+Lastly, it’s worth pointing out that many states issue restrictions on caregivers with felony convictions.
+A caregiver is someone legally allowed to purchase, transport, deliver, and sometimes even grow medical marijuana for a qualified patient.